MonicaTanglu/en-len/docs/one/chapter_1.md

 　　It was on the corner of the street that he noticed the first sign of something <span class="text">peculiar<label class="pop">adj.奇怪的，古怪的；特殊的，独特的，独有的</label></span> -- a cat reading a map.
 For a second, Mr. Dursley didn't realize what he had seen -- then he <span class="text">jerked<label class="pop">jeck v.猛推；急拉；突然改变</label></span> his head around to look again.
 There was a <span class="text">tabby<label class="pop">n. 斑猫（毛皮灰色或褐色，带有深色斑条或斑点）</label></span> cat standing on the corner of Privet Drive, but there wasn't a map in sight.
 What could he have been thinking of?
 It must have been a trick of the light.
 Mr. Dursley <span class="text">blinked<label class="pop">blink v.眨眼，忽视，（灯光等）闪烁，望着</label></span> and stared at the cat.
 It stared back.
 As Mr. Dursley drove around the corner and up the road, he watched the cat in his mirror.
 It was now reading the sign that said Privet Drive -- no, looking at the sign; cats couldn't read maps or signs.
 Mr. Dursley gave himself a little shake and put the cat out of his mind.
 As he drove toward town he thought of nothing except a large order of drills he was hoping to get that day.

 　　But on the edge of town, drills were driven out of his mind by something else.
 As he sat in the usual morning traffic jam, he couldn't help noticing that there seemed to be a lot of strangely dressed people about.
 People in <span class="text">cloaks<label class="pop">cloak n.披风，斗篷，遮盖物</label></span>.
 Mr. Dursley couldn't bear people who dressed in funny clothes -- the <span class="text">get-ups<label class="pop">get-up n.（奇特或滑稽的）服装，装束</label></span> you saw on young people!
 He supposed this was some stupid new fashion.
 He drummed his fingers on the <span class="text">steering wheel<label class="pop">phrase.方向盘</label></span> and his eyes fell on a huddle of these weirdos standing quite close by.
 They were whispering excitedly together.
-Mr. Dursley was <span class="text">enraged<label class="pop">adj.暴怒的，忿怒填胸的</label></span> to see that a couple of them weren't young at all; why, that man had to be older than he was, and wearing an emerald-green cloak! <span class="text">The nerve of him<label class="pop">phrase.不知羞耻</label></span>!
+Mr. Dursley was <span class="text">enraged<label class="pop">adj.暴怒的，忿怒填胸的</label></span> to see that a couple of them weren't young at all; why, that man had to be older than he was, and wearing an <span class="text">emerald<label class="pop">祖母绿的，翡翠，祖母绿</label></span>-green cloak! <span class="text">The nerve of him<label class="pop">phrase.不知羞耻</label></span>!
 But then it struck Mr. Dursley that this was probably some silly <span class="text">stunt<label class="pop">n.噱头，（尤指电影中的）特技表演，意在引人注意的花招，愚蠢行为</label></span> -- these people were obviously collecting for something... yes, that would be it.
 The traffic moved on and a few minutes later, Mr. Dursley arrived in the Grunnings parking lot, his mind back on drills.

 　　Mr. Dursley always sat with his back to the window in his office on the ninth floor.
 If he hadn't, he might have found it harder to concentrate on drills that morning.
 He didn't see the owls swoop ing past in broad daylight, though people down in the street did; they pointed and gazed open- mouthed as owl after owl sped overhead.
 Most of them had never seen an owl even at nighttime.
 Mr. Dursley, however, had a perfectly normal, owl-free morning.
 He yelled at five different people.
 He made several important telephone calls and shouted a bit more.
 He was in a very good mood until lunchtime, when he thought he'd stretch his legs and walk across the road to buy himself a <span class="text">bun<label class="pop">n.小圆面包,(发型)圆发髻</label></span> from the bakery.